FedRAMP/docs/docs/rev5/fedramp-security-inbox.md

 !!! success "Effective Date(s) & Overall Applicability for Rev5: Required"
       - **Required (Wide Release) beginning 2026-01-05.**
       - These requirements apply after January 5, 2026, to all FedRAMP Rev5 cloud services that are listed in the FedRAMP Marketplace.

+!!! failure "Mandatory Adoption for Rev5"
     - **FedRAMP will begin enforcement of this policy after January 5, 2026 with an Emergency Test.**
     - Beginning 2026-03-01, corrective action will include public notification that the provider is not meeting the expectations of this policy.
     - Beginning 2026-05-01, corrective action will include complete removal from the FedRAMP Marketplace.
     - Beginning 2026-07-01, corrective action will include complete removal from the FedRAMP Marketplace and a ban on FedRAMP authorization for three months.

 FedRAMP must have a reliable way to directly contact security and compliance staff operating all FedRAMP Authorized cloud service offerings without tracking individual contacts or maintaining provider-specific logins to customer support portals.
 These requirements for a FedRAMP Security Inbox apply to all cloud service providers to ensure this direct reliable path remains open, especially in the event of critical security issues.